mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/11_feedback3/index.md

 ## Make illegal states unrepresentable

 Some people used an i8 or some other integer type to keep track of whose turn it is.
-But the only values that were only ever used were 0 and 1.
+But the only values that were ever used were 0 and 1.
 It means that there was a lot of cases where the program would panic.
 Making it possible to encode an illegal state is a [footgun](https://en.wiktionary.org/wiki/footgun).
-Using a `bool` would be a better choice.
-But what if there are more than two states?
+Using a `bool` is a better choice.
+What if there are more than two states?
 We can define a custom enum then.